- American Physical Society Sites

 Practice Writing at All Levels

 While it is important to be able to communicate your research to scientists in your field, learning how to effectively write and present your work is imperative.
-Kathy works with a lot of non-technical people, and she still needs to able to communicate with them, “without diluting conclusions.”
+Kathy works with a lot of non-technical people, and she still needs to be able to communicate with them, “without diluting conclusions.”
 Kathy says practice makes perfect, so start early!
 “When I was a grad student I volunteered to give as many presentations as I could, so that I had plenty of experience with public speaking at all different levels.”